ofekerez/Linux-Code-Injector/README.md

-# SO-Injector
+# Linux-Code-Injector
-A simple SO Injector using ptrace syscall
+A simple Utility that injects shell code to a process using the ptrace syscall